Skip to main content

 Preventing future episodes

-• Eating a balanced diet with adequate protein, iron, and vitamins
+• Maintain a balanced diet that provides adequate protein, iron, zinc, and essential vitamins.

-• Following medical advice if you have thyroid or hormonal conditions
+• Follow appropriate medical care if you have thyroid disorders, hormonal imbalances, or other chronic health conditions.

 When to seek medical help